rui314/mold/docs/mold.md

-  When archive files (`.a` files) are given to the linker, only object files that are needed to resolve undefined symbols are extracted from them and linked to an output file. `--whole-archive` changes that behavior for subsequent archives so that the linker extracts all object files and link them to an output.
+  When archive files (`.a` files) are given to the linker, only object files that are needed to resolve undefined symbols are extracted from them and linked to an output file. `--whole-archive` changes that behavior for subsequent archives so that the linker extracts all object files and links them to an output.
 For example, if you are creating a shared object file and you want to include all archive members to the output, you should pass `--whole-archive`. `--no-whole-archive` restores the default behavior for subsequent archives.

 * `--wrap`=_symbol_:
-  Make _symbol_ to be resolved to `__wrap_`_symbol_.
+  Make _symbol_ be resolved to `__wrap_`_symbol_.
 The original symbol can be resolved as `__real_`_symbol_.
 This option is typically used for wrapping an existing function.

-* `-z cet-report`=[ `warning` | `error` | `none`]:
+* `-z cet-report`=[ `warning` | `error` | `none` ]:
   Intel Control-flow Enforcement Technology (CET) is a new x86 feature available since Tiger Lake which is released in 2020.
 It defines new instructions to harden security to protect programs from control hijacking attacks.
-You can tell compiler to use the feature by specifying the `-fcf-protection` flag.
+You can tell the compiler to use the feature by specifying the `-fcf-protection` flag.

   `-z cet-report` flag is used to make sure that all object files were compiled with a correct `-fcf-protection` flag.
 If `warning` or `error` are given, `mold` prints out a warning or an error message if an object file was not compiled with the compiler flag.

   `mold` looks for `GNU_PROPERTY_X86_FEATURE_1_IBT` bit and `GNU_PROPERTY_X86_FEATURE_1_SHSTK` bit in `.note.gnu.property` section to determine whether or not an object file was compiled with `-fcf-protection`.

 * `-z now`, `-z lazy`:
   By default, functions referring to other ELF modules are resolved by the